Graph connectivity in log steps using label propagation: Computational models

 \section{Computational models}

 In a PRAM~\cite{bib:fortune1978} each processor can access any global memory location in unit time.
 Processors can read from global memory, perform a computation, and write a result to global memory in a single clock cycle.
 All processors execute these instructions at the same time.
 A read or write to a memory location is restricted to one processor at a time in an Exclusive Read Exclusive Write (EREW) PRAM.
-Writes to a memory location are restricted to a one processor at a time in a Concurrent Read Exclusive Write (CREW) PRAM.
-A Concurrent Read Concurrent Write (CRCW) PRAM permits concurrent read and write to a memory location by any number of processors.
-But values concurrently written by multiple processors to the same memory location are handled by a resolution protocol.
+Writes to a memory location are restricted to one processor at a time in a Concurrent Read Exclusive Write (CREW) PRAM.
+A Concurrent Read Concurrent Write (CRCW) PRAM permits concurrent read and write to a memory location by any number of processors, where concurrent writes to the same memory location are handled by a resolution protocol.
 A Combining Write Resolution uses an associative operator to combine all values in a single instruction.
 A Combining CRCW employs this to store a reduction of the values, such as the minimum, in constant time~\cite{bib:schmidt2017}.

 The Stream model~\cite{bib:munropaterson1980,bib:henzinger1998} focuses on the trade-off between working memory space $s$ and number of passes $p$ over the input stream, allowing the computational time to be unbounded.
 In W-Stream~\cite{bib:ruhl2003} an algorithm can write to the stream for subsequent passes and in Stream-Sort~\cite{bib:aggarwal2004} the input or intermediate output stream can also be sorted.
 In both W-Stream and Stream-Sort the output streams become the input stream in the next pass.
 In Stream-Sort the streaming and sorting passes alternate so a Stream-Sort algorithm reads an input stream, computing on the items in the stream, while writing to an intermediate output stream that gets reordered for free by a subsequent sorting pass.
 The streams are bounded by the starting problem size.
-An algorithm in Stream-Sort is efficient if it takes polylog n passes and memory.
+An algorithm in Stream-Sort is efficient if it takes polylogarithmic passes and memory.